 The purpose is to hold a planning exercise that leads to taking the right actions (e.g. adding controls to prevent or detect fraud, having a procedure ready for reacting properly to a PR crisis, keeping a sufficient buffer of liquidity to survive a recession…).
 These actions will allow the company to reduce exposure to disasters and/or to get hit less badly when disasters strike.

-Disaster recovery: Let’s look at two extreme examples
+Disaster prevention & management: Let’s look at two extreme examples

 First, a really bad example.